jsdotlua/CorePackages/README.md

 ## License
 As a result of how Roblox has structured its internal modules, each script includes its license information in the header (usually licensed under either Roblox, Facebook, or me).

-This repository contains top-level copies of all licenses in use.